Statistical analysis of the drying pattern of coffee: Multifractal Analysis (MA)

 \section{Multifractal Analysis (MA)}

 This section introduces the multifractal analysis (MA) approach for systems containing partially filled (black) pixels.
-Unlike single fractal systems that can be characterized by a single set of exponents, multifractal systems require a more complex description.
-To address this, the MA approach divides the system's space into boxes of size $\delta$.
-The number of black pixels inside the $i$th box of size $\delta$, denoted by $N_i(\delta)$, is used to calculate the filling fraction of the box.
-This fraction is expressed as the ratio of the number of black pixels to the size of the box, and the fraction is expressed by
+In single fractal systems, the system is described using a single set of exponents, which is not possible for multifractal systems.
+Consider a two-dimensional image containing a self-similar pattern represented by black and white pixels.
+The MA approach involves partitioning the image's space into boxes, each with a size of $\delta$.
+The number of black pixels inside the $i$th box of size $\delta$, is denoted by $N_i(\delta)$, and is used to calculate the filling fraction of the box.
+This fraction is expressed as the ratio of the number of black pixels to the size of the box as follows:

 where $N$ is the total number of pixels.
-A $q$-generalized partition function is defined as
+MA analysis is based in defining a $q$-generalized partition function:

-The variable $q$ represents a moment.
+where the variable $q$ represents a moment.
 In scale-invariant systems, $Z_q$ exhibits power-law scaling with respect to $\delta$, although the exponent may not be constant across all scales.
-To obtain a unique exponent, we need to examine the behavior at small scales.
-Specifically, we define the exponent $\gamma_q$ as follows:
+For unique, well-defined exponents in the thermodynamic limit, we are interested to small scales $\delta\rightarrow 0$.
+Specifically, we define the exponent $\tau_q$ as follows: